Waste not want not

 - 1.5 teaspoons real vanilla extract

-- 1/4 cup raw coconut butter (this is ground, unsweetened coconut… or use ground almonds instead)
+- 1/4 cup (25 grams) raw coconut butter (which is ground, unsweetened coconut… or use any unsweetened coconut or even ground almonds instead)

 - 1.5 teaspoons baking soda

 - Grease a medium-sized loaf pan and cut a piece of parchment paper to fit into the bottom.